DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture1.md

 > - Has a large impact on what products and services are sold in the economy
 > - Banks funnel money into businesses that produce economic growth - if they produce value and consumers purchase from them
 >
-> ### In the process of the main function of the financial system:
+> **In the process of the main function of the financial system:**
 > - Apple has to pay wages in Chinese yuan - products/services exposed to risks, exchange rate risks, interest rate risk
 >
-> Derivative securities can offload risk to other player's, whose job is to manage those risks
+> Derivative securities can offload risk to other players, whose job is to manage those risks
 > - reallocation of risks through the economy

 ### Vanilla derivatives and payoffs